 Causes of Buffering

-There are two causes that result in the video feed buffering.
+There are two causes that result in camera streams buffering.
 Insufficient upload speed on the camera's network and insufficient download speed on the viewer's network.
 This causes the video files to downloaded slower.

 Notice that it took the browser longer than a second to download these files.

 Identifying where the problem is

 In order to figure out where the problem is, you will need to conduct a speed test on the camera's LAN and the affected device's LAN.
 You can do that by connecting a computer to the same LAN as the camera or the affected device and running a speed test on your preferred internet speed test website.

 Fortunately, Google has a built-in speed test through their search engine: